Editor in chief : Emma Coonan, Research Fellow, Anglia Ruskin University.

 Rebecca is an Information Officer in the Careers Service at the University of Bath.
 She provides and manages information for students to support their careers education needs.
 Previously she has worked in both academic and healthcare libraries.

-Heather is the Digital Capabilities Coordinator at Edge Hill University, where she runs workshops for both staff and students to enhance their digital skills.
+Heather is a Learning Developer at the University of Liverpool, where she designs online resources and delivers an open programme of workshops to help students from all schools and all levels of study enhance their academic skills.
 Previously she has worked in both further education and school libraries.
-Her professional interests include information literacy and technology-enhanced learning.
 Follow her on Twitter.

 The Editorial Board is made up of the Editorial Team and in addition: